Program Description

 - How the Ukraine War Has Reordered Eurasia and the World

-- Russian Energy and the Future of Europe
+- What Is the Future of NATO?

 The above topics may change to address current events and interests of the participants at the time of the seminar.